What Is Thymus Cancer?

 - Epithelial cells give the thymus its structure and shape.
 Thymomas and thymic carcinomas, which are the main focus of the rest of this document, develop from these cells.

 - Lymphocytes make up most of the rest of the thymus.
-Whether in the thymus or in other parts of the body, these immune system cells can develop into cancers called Hodgkin disease and non-Hodgkin lymphoma, which are described in other American Cancer Society documents.
+Whether in the thymus or in other parts of the body, these immune system cells can develop into cancers called Hodgkin disease and non-Hodgkin lymphoma.

 Thymomas and thymic carcinomas

 Thymomas and thymic carcinomas are tumors that start from thymic epithelial cells.
 Not all doctors agree about the best way to describe and classify these tumors.
 In the past, thymomas were sometimes divided into benign (non-cancerous) thymomas and malignant (cancerous) thymomas, based on whether they had grown beyond the thymus into other tissues or organs.
 Now, most doctors think all thymomas are potentially cancerous, and the best way to predict how likely they are to come back after treatment is to describe whether they have grown into tissues beyond the thymus (and if so, how far).
 This is done by the surgeon who notes whether or not the tumor appears attached to nearby organs and by the pathologist who looks at samples from the margins (edges) of the tumor under the microscope.
-The system used to describe the stage (extent) of thymomas is discussed in the section “ How is thymus cancer staged?”
+The system used to describe the stage (extent) of thymomas is discussed in How Is Thymus Cancer Staged?

 WHO classification system for thymomas